zgraceman/AD-SBA-Core-Java-Hibernate-JUnit-learner-version/README.md

 Valid students are able to register for any course in the system as long as they are not already registered.

+Note: Do not change code in main method located in App.java

 ### Maven Project Dependencies:

 - [Amazon Corretto 11 JDK](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html)